krzkrzkrz/elm.foo.pub/arch/install/index.md

 127.0.1.1 foopub.localdomain myhostname
 ```

-**[Dont need to do this]** Creating a new initramfs is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.
+## Creating a new initramfs

-But just run it anyways
+**[Dont need to do this]** is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.

 ```shell
 mkinitcpio -P
 ```

-Set the root password
+## Set the root password

 ```shell
 passwd
 ```

-Install a bootloader: GRUB
+## Install a bootloader: GRUB

 ```shell
 pacman -S grub efibootmgr dosfstools os-prober mtools